-You can use a large mixing bowl or a plastic storage bag here to coat the potato wedges.
+You can use a large mixing bowl or a plastic storage bag here to coat the grilled potato wedges.
 I like to use a storage bag for these because the potatoes are softer and sometimes they break apart a little easier when you stir them in a bowl.

 Mix together the oil, vinegar and spices in a bowl or plastic bag.
 Mix together until it is blended well.
 Add in the cooled potato wedges and toss gently to coat them.
 Set aside until the grill is ready for them.

 Grilling potato wedges

 If the grilled potato wedges are the only thing going on the grill, heat it to 400-450 degrees Fahrenheit.
 If you are cooking other food on the grill with them, use temperature needed for the other food.